-A pension plan is a savings plan offered by employees that guarantees income to workers after retirement.
+A pension plan is a retirement plan offered by employers that guarantees income to workers after retirement.
 Pension plans are also known as defined-benefit plans because the monthly benefits the worker will receive during retirement is defined.

-When defining those benefits, a pension may offer an exact dollar amount to be paid in retirement, like $100 per month at retirement.
+When defining those benefits, a pension may offer an exact dollar amount to be paid in retirement, such as $100 per month.
 But more often, the benefit involves calculating a number of factors, including how much the worker earned while working, how long they served the company, and how senior they were when they retired.

 How to Get a Pension Plan

 While pension plans were once a mainstay of how companies took care of their workers, they’ve become increasingly rare in recent decades.
-Only 12% of private sector employers offered some form of pension to their employees as of 2019, according to the Bureau of Labor Statistics’ National Compensation Survey .
+Only a small relative percentage of private sector employers offered some form of pension to their employees as of 2023.

 The biggest reason why companies no longer offer pensions is that it’s cheaper for them to offer defined contribution plans, such as 401(k) or 403(b) plans.
-But if an American works for the federal, state or local government, there’s a good chance that he or she may qualify for a pension.
-Among state and local government workers who participate in a retirement savings plan, a whopping 92% are in a pension plan.
+But if an American works for the federal, state or local government, there’s a good chance that they may qualify for a pension.
+Among state and local government workers who participate in a retirement savings plan, a majority are in a pension plan.

 How Pension Plans Differ from Other Retirement Plans